 With ten residence halls, a large apartment community, one scholarship/leadership house for women and a house for honors students to choose from, we've got your housing needs covered.

 In the Explore Your Options worksheet, you can shop around for the living and dining options that are right for you.
 The worksheet includes the various costs for the available room types, but you can view the residence hall rates at a glance as well.

-If you're a single, undergraduate student at K-State, we recommend that you live in a residence hall during your first one or two years at K-State for a number of compelling reasons.
+We recommend that you live in a residence hall during your first one or two years at K-State for a number of compelling reasons.
 Just a few: